 HCl (stomach acid), cellular metabolism, CO2 in plasma- generates H+, skeletal muscle (lactic acid- anaerobic respiration), and fat breakdown (glycogen is broken down into glucose and produces acidic ketones).

-5. What is one important base in the body and where is the majority found?
+5. What is one important base in the body, and where is it found?

 6. Why is venous blood more acidic than arterial blood?

-As the veins carry blood back towards the heart, it contains more acidic gas CO2.
+As the veins carry blood back toward the heart, it contains more CO2.

 8. What are the 3 chemical buffer systems in the body?